vmtk/vmtk.github.com/tutorials/WorkingWithNumpyArrays.md

 |*Figure 1: Illustration of vertices as Points*	          | *Figure 2: Illustration of image as points*

 On the other hand, <i> Cells </i> define the topology of the data object.
-In the context of surfaces, this is a  describest the connectivity of the vertices which form each triangle in the surface (see Figure 3).
+In the context of surfaces, this is a  describes the connectivity of the vertices which form each triangle in the surface (see Figure 3).
 For centerlines, Cells describe the connectivity and grouping of points which make up the centerline data object (see Figure 4).
 Though in theory, cells can be used to group certain regions in vtkImageData, we do not define the concept of cells as it relates to a VMTK image.

 |    		 			  |     					      |
 |:----------------------------------------:|:---------------------------------------------------:|